Livisssss/DeKaMILK_react/README.md

 ## Licença

-Este projeto é distribuído sob a licença [MIT](link_para_a_licenca).
-Ao contribuir, você concorda em conceder a mesma licença para suas contribuições.
+Este projeto é distribuído sob a licença [MIT].

 ---